 It wasn’t a residential neighborhood till the aughts.
 Not long ago the area was home to barge manufacturing.
 Developed from an industrial brownfield, South Waterfront is now full of sleek glass towers, many of them condos or apartments.
-It also hosts the preeminent medical research center Oregon Health and Science University.
+And while it might be making headlines today as the home of Portland's ICE facility, it also hosts the preeminent medical research center Oregon Health and Science University.
+And it may soon become the site of a Major League Baseball stadium.

 Eat and Drink